Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Construction of Valid Inequalities From Building Blocks

 In this section, we establish a construction of valid inequalities for the polytope $\P = \conv(\Fv(\C))$, where $\C$ is an \enquote{all-ones} SPC code of length $d$ over the finite field $\F_p$ with $p$ prime; the symbols $\P$, $\C$, $d$, and $\F_p$ will be used, with the above meaning, throughout the entire section.
 The construction is based on classes of \emph{building blocks} that are assembled to form the left-hand side of an inequality according to several rules developed in the following.

-First, a set of building block classes is defined in \cref{sec:bb-const}.
-The method for constructing inequalities from a building block class is described in \cref{sec:hilo}.
-Based on these inequalities, we derive necessary and sufficient conditions for a building block class to induce only valid inequalities in \cref{sec:validInvalid}, and some necessary conditions for inequalities to define \emph{facets} in \cref{sec:facet-defining}. \Cref{sec:automorph} discusses the application of \cref{cor:rotation-autfq} in order to obtain a set of additional inequalities from each of the previously constructed ones.
-Finally, the issue of redundancy within the set of valid inequalities constructed by the method of this section is addressed in \cref{sec:redundant}.
+First, a set of building block classes is defined in Section~\ref{sec:bb-const}, \revtwo{where a building block class is just a set of vectors of length $p$.} The method for constructing inequalities from a building block class is described in Section~\ref{sec:hilo}.
+Based on these inequalities, we derive necessary and sufficient conditions for a building block class to induce only valid inequalities in Section~\ref{sec:validInvalid}, and some necessary conditions for inequalities to define \emph{facets} in Section~\ref{sec:facet-defining}.
+Section~\ref{sec:automorph} discusses the application of Corollary~\ref{cor:rotation-autfq} in order to obtain a set of additional inequalities from each of the previously constructed ones.
+Finally, the issue of redundancy within the set of valid inequalities constructed by the method of this section is addressed in Section~\ref{sec:redundant}.

+\revtwo{In Table~\ref{table:notation3} we present a summary of the most important terms and notation introduced in this section.}